Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive

 Here, we convert the language instructions $l_n$ for each subtask into high-level actions $b_n$ and their arguments $r_n$.
-In this study, we used the ground truth $b_n$ and $r_n$ provided by ALFRED not only in training but also in testing to verify the usefulness of the symbolic representation.
-Predicting these labels with neural classifiers is future work.
+To this end, we trained RoBERTa-base \cite{liu2019roberta} on the ALFRED training set.
+We adopted RoBERTa-base here because it excels BERT-base \cite{bert} in natural language understanding tasks \cite{liu2019roberta}.
+For predicting $b_n$ and $r_n$ from $l_n$, two classification heads are added in parallel on top of the last layer of RoBERTa-base.

+We used the ground truth $b_n$ and $r_n$ provided by ALFRED during training.
+At test time, we used $b_n$ and $r_n$ predicted by the RoBERTa-base.
+To see the impact of the prediction error of semantic understanding, we also report the results when using the ground truth $b_n$ and $r_n$ at test time.